Non-local interactions in moir\'e Hubbard systems: Effect of the modulation potential on the phase boundary

 In the analysis presented in the main text, we focused on the dependence of the bilayer system on twist angle and dielectric constant variations.
 As mentioned previously, the geometry of the moir\'e superlattice (either honeycomb or triangular) depends on the particular material and determines the range of values that $\psi$ can take.
 Once this range is set, changes in the value of $\psi$ do not modify the physics of the bilayer significantly.
-On the other hand, the effective value of $V_m$ can be modified by applying an external electric field to the sample, which will also modify the Wannier functions.
+On the other hand, the effective value of $V_m$ can be modified by applying an external electric field or pressure to the sample, which will also modify the Wannier functions.
 In Fig. \ref{fig:Vm11_25}(a)-(c) we show the dependence of real space Coulomb elements on the twist angle for two values of the modulation potential strength, $V_m=25$ meV and $V_m=11$ meV (value used for calculations in the main text), for comparison.
 A larger value of the potential strength means that Wannier functions will be more localized, for that reason on-site interactions are stronger for $V_m=25$ meV but non-local interactions decrease in value.
-The trends seen in Fig. \ref{fig:Vm11_25}(a)-(c) indicate that our conclusions apply for arbitrary values of the modulation potential, given it is strong enough to localize electrons.
-To illustrate this, we take the three relevant energy scales of the model: The kinetic energy scale $W_M=\hbar^2/m^*a_M^2$, the modulation strength $V_m$ and the interaction scale $U_M=e^2/\epsilon a_M$ and create a phase diagram in terms of two rations between them, shown in Fig. \ref{fig:Vm11_25}(d).
-The antiferromagnet-ferromagnet transition lines for the two potential strengths coincide.
-This indicates that changing the modulation potential strength modifies the angle and value of interaction strength at which the transition happens, but the physics will be the same.
+In Fig. \ref{fig:Vm11_25}(d) we show how changing the value of $V_m$ displaces the antiferromagnet-ferromagnet transition line in the phase diagram as a function of $\theta$ and $\epsilon^{-1}$.
+In order to relate our results to previous experiments we considered the case of aligned WSe$_2$/WS$_2$, which has an effective twist angle $\theta=2.29^{\circ}$, as it is the most studied material so far.
+If we take the dielectric constant of the surrounding hBN to be $\epsilon\sim 5$ and include the effects of screening due to interband transitions and gates by making $\epsilon_{\text{eff}} \sim 15$, the location of this material in the phase diagram is indicated as a star in Fig. \ref{fig:Vm11_25}(d).
+It can be seen that by changing the modulation strength via an external field, one could tune between antiferromagnetism and ferromagnetism.